The Nest

 5. File Your Motion of Expungement

-You can submit your expungement form through mail or online e-filing in certain states.
-However, we recommend personally delivering the document to your local Magistrate Court clerk.
-It’s essential to provide as much information as possible about your circumstances and reasoning for seeking expungement.
+In certain states, you can submit your expungement form through mail or online e-filing.
+However, we recommend delivering the document to your local Magistrate Court clerk.
+It’s essential to be able to provide as much information as possible about your circumstances and reasons for seeking expungement.

 This paperwork will require a fee, but some states offer forms to waive the cost.